Rino Corso Fougier

-Rino Corso Fougier (14 November 1894 in Bastia – 24 April 1963 in Rome) was a general of the Italian Royal Air Force.
+Rino Corso Fougier (14 November 1894 – 24 April 1963) was a general of the Italian Royal Air Force.
 From 1940 to 1941 he served as the commander of the Corpo Aereo Italiano which, in concert with the Luftwaffe, took part in the Battle of Britain.
 From 1941 to 1943 he commanded the Regia Aeronautica.
 He was awarded the German Cross in Gold in January 1943.

 Military career

 On 31 December 1912 he enlisted in the Royal Army and participated in the course for additional officer student.
 He was appointed second lieutenant of the Infantry in 1914 and was entrusted with the command of a platoon of cyclist Bersaglieri.

 He participated in the First World War with the 7th Bersaglieri Regiment.
 On June 23, 1915, he was wounded by a mine during a reconnaissance mission to the quarries northwest of Seltz, but he continued to serve.
 For this act of heroism, he was awarded the Silver Medal of Military Valor.

 On 29 June 1916, he went to the Aviator Schools Battalion as an aspiring pilot student: in Venaria Reale on Blériot and in Cascina Costa on SAML/Aviatik BI and S. 200, obtaining a pilot's license on 26 October and that of military pilot on 4 February 1917.
 Assigned to the 113th Squadron, he participated in several fights.
 In April, Lieutenant Fougier commanded the 1st Section of SAML S.1 in Feltre.
 On May 20, 1917, he engaged in aerial combat with three Austrian fighters, including the Hansa-Brandenburg D.I of the Godwin Brumowski flying ace claiming the eighth victory, in collaboration with the ace Károly Kaszala (8 wins), over the Banjšice Plateau, with the plane out of order he was wounded twice and received another silver medal.

 From 2 December 1917 he commanded the 70th Fighter Squadron, flying the Hanriot HD.1, until January 1918.
 On 12 January, he commanded the 5th Defense Section of Padua, flying the Nieuport 27, until March.
 In March, he flew with the 83rd Marcon Squadron.
 On 18 March he went with the 1st Section to the San Pietro in Gu airfield and on March 22 he commanded the squadron on Nieuport 27; on 23 August he received promotion to captain of the Bersaglieri.
 On 14 September Fougier with Sergeant Adamo Bortolini, soldier Romeo Sartori and Lieutenant Enrico Rizzi shot down a hunting Albatros on Arsiè.
 On 16 September, Fougier claimed a small two-seater in Val di Nos di Gallio and on 4 October the department moved to Poianella di Bressanvido.